 All LIS adjunct instructors are employed through the UH Outreach College.
 Employment paperwork must be completed each semester, even if you’ve taught for the Program in the previous semester.
 Per state law, all instructors who teach on-site courses must have proof of TB clearance on file with the UH Mānoa Outreach College.

 The Summer pay schedule is available via the Outreach College web site.
-Because Summer sessions are so short, direct deposit is not available for those who are not already state employees; the Program Coordinator will retrieve paycheques and deliver them via USPS mail.
+Because Summer sessions are so short, direct deposit is not available for those who are not already state employees; the Program Coordinator will retrieve paychecks and deliver them via USPS mail.

 After your hiring paperwork has been processed and you have been assigned a UH ID number, please request a UH username if you do not already have one.
 The UH username is necessary to access all UH online resources and services (e.g., wifi, UH email, library databases, etc.).

 Please send a finalized version of your course syllabus to the LIS Program Coordinator before the semester’s first day of instruction.
 For consistency, use the standard course syllabus template.
 All course syllabi are archived on the Course Descriptions page at the LIS website.
 Please do not provide a link to an HTML version of your course syllabus.